Keir Starmer steps up migrant crackdown as he announces 'return hubs' for failed asylum seekers

 Speaking on Thursday, Starmer said: “What now we want to do and are having discussions of, talks of, is return hubs, which is where someone has been through the system in the UK, they need to be returned and we have to make sure they’re returned effectively and we’ll do that, if we can, through return hubs.”

-The Government would not comment on which countries would be involved in the talks, but the subject is understood to not be on the agenda for the Prime Minister’s meetings in Tirana on Thursday.
+The Government would not comment on which countries would be involved in the talks, but Starmer said the UK is in talks with "a number of countries about return hubs."

+He added: "At the appropriate time, I'll be able to give you further details in relation to it."

+Speaking alongside Starmer at a press conference in Tirana, Albanian Prime Minister Edi Rama suggested his country was not open to hosting the hubs.

 The announcement comes in the same week that the number of people crossing the Channel in small boats passed 12,000 for the year, putting 2025 on course to be a record year for crossings.